C3S/collecting_society_docker/README.rst

 */shared/.vscode/launch.settings*.)
 Press the play button left to the debug config drop-down box and a debug toolbar should appear.

-**Important note**: If you wish to debug other containers besides the default *portal*, e.g. *api* or *processing*, change the *service* entry in .devcontainer.json accordingly, otherwise you will experience 'connection refused' errors.
+.. note:: If you wish to debug other containers besides the default *portal*, e.g. *api* or *processing*, change the *service* entry in .devcontainer.json accordingly, otherwise you will experience 'connection refused' errors.
 The *service* entry in .devcontainer.json will determine which